devfemibadmus/mediasaver/DEPLOY.md

 Before enabling UFW, the script checks existing listening ports using `ss` and adds matching UFW allow rules.
 This is to avoid blocking other apps already running on the same VM.

-The script does not force-enable UFW by default.
-This avoids locking down or interrupting an existing VM.
-On a brand-new VM, set `ENABLE_UFW=true` if you want the script to enable UFW after preserving existing listening ports and adding the required rules.
+The script does not force-enable UFW.
+If UFW is already active, rules are updated.
+If UFW is not active, rules are added but UFW is left disabled to avoid locking down or interrupting an existing VM.

 It also starts and enables `nginx` if needed.